MrResilient/Quant-Trading-Assignment/README.md

 ## GitHub Repository: [Your Repository Link]

 ## Introduction:
-This repository contains the code and results for the quant trading assignment, focusing on
+This repository contains the code and results for the quant trading assignment, focusing on simulating trading using reinforcement learning.and evalutating agent performance.

 ## Data:
 The dataset used for analysis or model training is described below: SPY_2018.csv